vinodkd/guts/src/book/01_size.md

 		outPS.println("Hello World");      // line 1.2
 		// SLOC : 3, Size : ?

-... a variable declaration (1.1.1), an assignment(1.1.2) and a member access combined with a function call (1.2).
-Each of these operations dont _feel_ the same size simply because I immediately begin to imagine their implementation and know that they must be inherently different in implementation and therefore of different sizes.
+It has a variable declaration (1.1.1), an assignment(1.1.2) and a member access combined with a function call (1.2).
+Each of these operations dont _feel_ like they could be the same size simply because I immediately begin to imagine their implementation and know that they must be inherently different in implementation and therefore of different sizes.

 These questions are still within the same language.
 With real-world code we will have further issues: